Training Dogs With Electric Collar: Get Great Results & Avoid These Mistakes!

 • Pair the vibration with verbal praise delivered in a happy tone.

-• Offer treats as rewards to further reinforce the desired behavior.
+• Offer treats as rewards to reinforce the desired behavior further.

-• Be consistent in using the vibration feature whenever your dog performs the desired action.
+• Use the vibration feature consistently whenever your dog performs the desired action.

 • Follow up with verbal praise and treats to strengthen the association between the behavior and positive outcomes.